surniaulula/wpsso/README.md

 </ul></li>
 <li>Customizable image dimensions for Facebook / Open Graph, Google / Schema / Pinterest and all Twitter Card types.</li>
 <li>Support for Automattic's <a href="https://wordpress.org/plugins/amp/">Accelerated Mobile Pages (AMP)</a> plugin.</li>
-<li>Support for featured, attached, gallery shortcode, and/or image HTML tags in content.</li>
+<li>Support for featured, attached, gallery shortcode, and/or images from HTML tags in content.</li>
 <li>Optional fallback to a default image and video for index and search webpages.</li>
 <li>Configurable title and description lengths (Open Graph, Twitter Card, SEO).</li>
 <li>Configurable title separator character (hyphen by default).</li>